Membership at St. Alban's

 Membership in the Episcopal Church

 While our community includes people who were raised in other traditions, many people do eventually decide that they wish to become Episcopalian.
 If you wish to learn more about the Episcopal Church, we offer an adult confirmation class twice a year that explores our spirituality, history, and traditions.
 Many people take it simply to explore and deepen their spirituality.
 If you have been baptized in another tradition and wish to become Episcopalian, we will present you to be confirmed or received by the Bishop of Washington, Mariann Budde.
 (And we’ll even explain the difference as part of the class.)
 At that point, you would be able to participate in parish leadership at the highest level, the Vestry (our governing board).
-Contact Rev. Deborah Meister to learn more.
+Contact the Rev'd Geoffrey Hoare to learn more.